 - Charles Dickens wrote about mulled wine in his work, A Christmas Carol, in 1843.

 - Bring the cider to a boil before adding fruit or juice.

 - Spices will be more aromatic if they are roasted first.

-- It is best to cook mulled wine over low heat.
+- It is best to make mulled wine over low heat.

 - If the drink seems too sweet for you, add lemon juice.

-Congratulate your friends with gift baskets containing products for mulled wine.
-Organize a party and treat your friends to a delicious drink.
-Meet autumn with beautiful decor – decorate the house with flowers, fruits, vegetables.
-Volunteer at a shelter or donate medicine, clothing.
-Take care of your immune system, drink vitamins and eat more fruits and vegetables.
+Congratulate your friends with gift baskets containing ingredients for mulled wine.
+Organize a party and treat your friends to this delicious drink.
+Meet fall with beautiful decor – decorate the house with flowers, fruits, and vegetables.
+Volunteer at a shelter or donate medicine and clothing.
+Take care of your immune system, drink vitamins, and eat more fruits and vegetables.